Motion/drift correction¶

 from spikeinterface.sortingcomponents.peak_localization import localize_peaks

-from spikeinterface.sortingcomponents.motion_interpolation import interpolate_motion
+from spikeinterface.sortingcomponents.motion import estimate_motion, interpolate_motion

 job_kwargs = dict(chunk_duration="1s", n_jobs=20, progress_bar=True)